SimoneRighitto/AMT_project1/README.md

   * Start the domain with asadmin (inside glassfish/bin directory run ./asadmin start-domain domainAMT)
   * Start Netbeans, import the project and run it !

-# Test Data
+# Play with the API
-  * The application contains already some data, so you can test and try the API
+  * If you go to : http://localhost:8080/AMT_API_project/api/v1/generate, some basic data (organizations,users,sensors, and also some test observations) will be generetad for you.
-  * If you go to : localhost:8080/amtProject/v1/api/generate, the data will be generetad for you.
+  * You can populate the "Observations" with the script amtPopulate.js and Node.js.
+This script will simulate a sensor sending out observation data.
-  * You can populate the "Observations" with the script populateAPI.js and Node.js, it will create X observations.
-You can directly modify X and others parameters in the file.
+  * You can modify the script to generate some personal test observation in order to get familiar with the API

 #Documentation
 Go on https://hidden-savannah-5396.herokuapp.com/ to see our API documentation